delendum-xyz/zk-knowledge/README.md

 - Orbis Labs is working on:
    - A [verifying Halo 2 circuit compiler](https://github.com/Orbis-Tertius/coq-arithmetization) for [Σ¹₁ formulas](https://eprint.iacr.org/2022/777)
       - Expected to be working in Q4 2022 or Q1 2023
+   - [Orbis Specification Language (OSL)](https://eprint.iacr.org/2022/1003/), which provides a high level spec language which we can compile to Σ¹₁ formulas
    - A toolchain (Miya) for developing formally verified, hardware accelerated probabilistic proof systems
       - A theory of interaction combinator arithmetization, towards compiling formally verified code into circuits